Hip pain in equestrian sports — what helps?

 4. Painkillers or injections

-Anti-inflammatory medications or targeted injections can help temporarily.
+Anti-inflammatory medications or targeted injections can provide temporary relief.

 • Shorter units.